Back to News

 A surge of water

-Lost Land of Lyonesse
+The Lost Land of Lyonesse

 Once the home of Tristan in the Arthurian legend of Tristan and Iseult, Lyonesse is now more famously recognised as a mythical lost land off the coast of Cornwall.

-Only one man was thought to have survived a tragedy who, by a stroke of luck, was hunting.
-Upon hearing the noise of the massive surge of water, he rode away on his white horse in an easterly direction towards Land’s End.
+Only one man was thought to have survived the tragedy, who, by a stroke of luck, was hunting.
+Upon hearing the noise of the massive surge of water, he rode away on his white horse towards Land’s End.
+As he ferociously escaped, his horse lost one shoe.
+The symbol of three horseshoes and a white horse is used on some family crests by those who believe they are his descendants.

 The Ghost of Jan Tregeagle

-Once a Cornish magistrate and lawyer in the 17th Century, Jan Tregeagle was infamous for his evil and inhumane acts, including the murder of his wife.
+One of Cornwall’s most feared ghosts is the spirit of Jan Tregeagle.
+Once a Cornish magistrate and lawyer in the 17th Century, Jan Tregeagle was infamous for his evil acts, including the murder of his wife.
+Allegedly in alliance with the devil, he was believed to appear and testify at his court case after his death… spooky!

-Eventually, after escaping his punishments, St Petroc was summoned to fasten him in chains where he was then taken to Helston.
+Eventually, after escaping his punishments, St Petroc was summoned to fasten him in chains, where he was then taken to Helston.

 A misty ocean